NEW YORK (WABC) -- Subway riders across the world saw a lot more of their fellow commuters Sunday.

 (The Associated Press contributed to this report.)

-Annual 'No Pants Subway Ride' taking place in cities around the world
+'No Pants Subway Ride' takes place in cities around the world

 NO PANTS SUBWAY RIDE